technoblogy/ulisp-serpente/README.md

 It's a slightly modified of the ARM version of uLisp; at some stage I may incorporate it into the standard ARM version.
 For more information about uLisp see: [uLisp - Lisp for microcontrollers](http://www.ulisp.com/show?3M).

 I've also created an Arduino Core that is needed by uLisp.
 You could also use this on its own to program the Serpente boards in C from the Arduino IDE.
+It's available from https://github.com/technoblogy/serpente-core.

 For full information about the Serpente boards see: [Serpente Documentation](https://serpente.solder.party).